 Frequently asked questions with answers.
 If you cannot find any answers to your questions here, please email us at [email protected]

-Manual Mode = Hold left or right button to move, let go to stop motors.
+Manual Mode = Hold left or right joystick to move, let go to stop motors.

-Auto Mode = Press left or right to start moving, press middle button to stop.
+Auto Mode = Hold left or right on joystick to start moving, press middle button to stop.

-Speed can be changed by pressing the up and down buttons to increase or decrease the speed.
+Speed can be changed by holding up and down on the joystick to increase or decrease the speed.
 It can be altered whilst the motor is moving as well as when it is not.

 Left and right will alter the direction.